Spaghetti-jpg/WireGuard-client-for-Padavan-firmware/README.md

 ## How It Works

 The script reads the `domains.lst` file, resolves the domains using `nslookup` to get their IP addresses, and then adds them to the `ipset` table.
-The script then creates a configuration file for `dnsmasq` and writes the domains from `domains.lst` in the format `ipset=/domain.com/unblock-list`.
-When new IP addresses are added to the `ipset` table, they are given a timeout, after which the IP address is removed and a comment with the domain name is added for clarity.
-IP addresses are removed after 12 hours or 43,200 seconds.
-This removal is necessary to avoid routing domains that have changed their IP addresses.
+The script then creates a configuration file for `dnsmasq` and writes the domains from `domains.lst` into it in the format `ipset=/domain.com/unblock-list`.
+When new IP addresses are added to the `ipset` table, they are given a timeout, after which the IP address is deleted, and a comment with the domain name is added for clarity.
+IP addresses are deleted after 12 hours or 43,200 seconds.
+This deletion is necessary to avoid routing domains that have changed their IP addresses.
 To keep the set of top domain IP addresses from the `domains.lst` file up to date, the script will update them every 6 hours (21,600 seconds).
-Dnsmask adds IP addresses to the IP address table only if the DNS server makes a request for them.
+Dnsmasq adds IP addresses to the IP address table only if a DNS server makes a query for them.

+Resolving domains from the `domains.lst` file is performed asynchronously, which allows you to work with large lists of domains.
+The number of threads is limited to 30 in the `MAX_PARALLEL_PROCESSES` variable.

+> [!WARNING]
+> Do not increase the value of `MAX_PARALLEL_PROCESSES` beyond 30 to avoid router hangs!
+My router has 64 MB, for this amount of DRAM, 30 threads is considered the optimal value.
+Do not try to increase this value with less DRAM!

 Every 3 hours (10,800 seconds) the update function is called, which resolve the domains from `domains.lst` to IP addresses and adds them to the set of IP addresses to keep it up-to-date.
 The time before the update is declared in the variable `DOMAINS_UPDATE_INTERVAL`